shanice-l/st-cubism/README.md

 ### Paired action categories

-We show The 51 paired action categories between PKU-MMD and NTU RGB+D in *paired_actions.png* .
+We present the 51 paired action categories between PKU-MMD and NTU RGB+D in *paired_actions.png* .

 ## Results

-The experimental results is shown on *Learning from Temporal Spatial Cubism for Cross-Dataset Skeleton-based Action Recognition*.
+The experimental results can be referred to *Learning from Temporal Spatial Cubism for Cross-Dataset Skeleton-based Action Recognition*.